SteeltoeOSS/Steeltoe/src/SteelToe.CloudFoundry.Connector.Redis/README.md

 [Release or Release Candidate feed](https://www.nuget.org/) - https://www.nuget.org/

 ## Usage
-You should have some understanding of how to use the [RedisCache](https://github.com/aspnet/Caching/tree/dev/src/Microsoft.Extensions.Caching.Redis) before starting to use this connector.
+You probably will want some understanding of how to use the [RedisCache](https://github.com/aspnet/Caching/tree/dev/src/Microsoft.Extensions.Caching.Redis) before starting to use this connector.
 Also basic understanding of the `ConfigurationBuilder` and how to add providers to the builder is also helpful.

 In order to use this Connector you need to do the following:
 ```
 1. Create and bind a Redis Service instance to your application.
-2. Optionally, configure any Redis client settings you need in your applications configuration (e.g. appsettings.json)
+2. Optionally, configure any Redis client settings (e.g. appsettings.json)
-3. Add SteelToe CloudFoundry provider to your ConfigurationBuilder.
+3. Add SteelToe CloudFoundry config provider to your ConfigurationBuilder.
 4. Add DistributedRedisCache to your ServiceCollection.
 ```
 ## Create & Bind Redis Service
-You can create and bind Redis service instances using the CloudFoundry command line (i.e. cf).
+You can create and bind Redis service instances using the CloudFoundry command line (i.e. cf):
 ```
 1. cf target -o myorg -s myspace
 2. cf create-service p-redis shared-vm myRedisCache